sayakpaul/par-cvpr-21/README.md

 A detailed outline is available [on the website](https://sites.google.com/view/par-2021#outline).

 We provide Jupyter Notebooks to demonstrate some of the topics mentioned in the outline.
-These notebooks are fully runnable on Google Colab without any non-trivial configurations.
+These notebooks are fully runnable on [Google Colab]((https://colab.research.google.com/) without any non-trivial configurations.

 ## How to run the notebooks?

-The notebooks are fully runnable on [Google Colab](https://colab.research.google.com/).
 Here are the steps -

 * First, get the [Open in Colab](https://chrome.google.com/webstore/detail/open-in-colab/iogfkhleblhcpcekbiedikdehleodpjo?hl=en) Google Chrome extension.
 * Follow [this screencast](https://www.loom.com/share/602f3d0823ae40e3b6d5a8187d421a37) that shows how to navigate to a particular notebook inside this repository and open it in Google Colab.